Kate Middleton Reveals Princess Charlotte Is The Boss As They Prepare For Move

 Duchess Catherine, still called by many as Kate Middleton, recently joked about her daughter having an assertive streak and being “the one in charge.”
-According to Elle, the mother-of-two is happy that her children are growing up not only as siblings but as best friends too.
+As per Elle, the mother-of-two is happy that her children are growing up not only as siblings but as best friends too.

 William and Kate are relocating to Kensington Palace this August to prepare for George’s schooling and possibly for Charlotte’s too.
 It remains unknown if she will go to a Montessori like George’s first school.